axonzeta/node-llama-cpp/docs/guide/multimodal.md

 }
 ```

-When you call `multimodal.tokenize()` (lower-level method), you'll get a result with the following structure:
+When you call `multimodal.tokenizeMedia()` (lower-level method), you'll get a result with the following structure:

 ```typescript
 interface MultimodalTokenizeResult {